Kazade/simulant-engine/README.md

 Since then the focus has been to remove dependencies, build an easy-to-use API, and performance.
 The engine now is already very different to the one that powered Rocks & Spaceworms.
 My future plan is to port the engine to "retro" consoles like the Dreamcast, and also Windows, OSX, iOS, and perhaps even PSP or NDS.
 Although you could use this engine for modern graphics (the material system is very powerful), it's generally aimed at providing mid-2000s style game graphics.

-There are some glaring holes in functionality (animated meshes, LOD, billboards, shadows, projected textures) but you can already build some impressive things, and those features will arrive eventually, hopefully sooner rather than later!
+There are some glaring holes in functionality (LOD, billboards, shadows, projected textures) but you can already build some impressive things, and those features will arrive eventually, hopefully sooner rather than later!

 ## Features